 Moving is stressful for the hedge.
 To limit the stress you should try and ensure that it has everything it needs to recover from the damage it will suffer when being transplanted from one location to another.

 To ensure your hedge stands the best possible chances of surviving the move, prune the hedge back.
 Remove any dead or dying leaves and take it back as far as possible.
 Remember never to cut more than 20% of the hedge in one go.
 Make sure you water the hedge a few days before the move to ensure that it is fully hydrated.

-When digging the hedge up, first loosely tie the branches together with a rope.
+When digging the hedge up, first - loosely tie the branches together with a rope.
 This will allow you additional room to work in and keep the branches out of the way.
-Start by digging appropriately 10 inches outside away from the base of the trunk.
+Start by digging approximately 10 inches outside, away from the base of the trunk.
 Create a trench around the shrub gently tipping the bush onto a sheet.
 By tipping the bush onto a sheet will make it easier to transport to its new location.

 If you do need to cut the roots, be sure to use a sharp pair of secateurs or a knife to ensure a clean cut and reduce stress on the hedge.
-Try and be as gentle as possible saving as many roots as possible.
+Try and be as gentle as possible saving as many roots as you can.
 Avoid the temptation of breaking up the soil at the bottom of the roots.
-This may cause the bush to sink encouraging rotting.
+This may cause the bush to sink, therefore encouraging rotting.

 Add the hedge to its new hole and spread out the roots out as much as possible.
 Make sure that the hedge is no deeper in its new hole than its old one and fill in with a mixture of soil and fresh compost.
-Water the hedge once more.
-Keep watering the hedge every few days.
-You can also can additional organic material like bark chipping or grass mulch which will slowly break down and provide nutrients to the hedge.
+Water the hedge once more and keep watering the hedge every few days.
+You can also add additional organic material like bark chipping or grass mulch, which will slowly break down and provide nutrients to the hedge.